-In our opinion, the accompanying financial statements of AA Insurance Limited (the "Company") on pages 13 to 51:
+In our opinion, the accompanying financial statements of AA Insurance Limited (the "Company") on pages 13 to 53:

-- present fairly in all material respects the Company's financial position as at 30 June 2019 and its financial performance and cash flows for the year ended on that date; and - comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+- i. present fairly in all material respects the Company's financial position as at 30 June 2020 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.